testyourmine/mzm/docs/bugs_and_glitches.md

 - Frame perfect pause buffering on ziplines ignores collision
 - Clipping into slopes ([video](https://www.youtube.com/watch?v=XiZRJesXHWw))
 - It is possible to get an invalid time attack password without cheating, because the time attack anti-cheat check doesn't check wheather maximum ingame time was reached
-  - Fix: Edit `TimeAttackCheckSaveFileValidity` in [time_attack.c](../src/time_attack.c) to check if max ingame time was reached before the first when two times are equal
+  - Fix: Edit the if statement in line 283 in `TimeAttackCheckSaveFileValidity` in [time_attack.c](../src/time_attack.c) to check if max ingame time was reached if the times are equal

 ### Oversights and Design Flaws